-The deadline for submitting an application for the Foundation's spring scholarships is October 31, 2014.
+The deadline for submitting an application for the Foundation's fall scholarships is June 25, 2015.
 Applications are available on the Foundation's web page.
 For more information contact Marcia Norwood at firstname.lastname@example.org

 Currently, the BCCC Foundation maintains fifty-three individual endowments that generate a variety of scholarships for BCCC students.
 These endowments are referred to as "restricted funds," and are usually established in memory or in honor of a certain person or organization.
 An endowment is established by contributing a principal amount of money to the Foundation.
 The funds are then invested in various mutual funds.
 The earnings on the principal amount are used to provide scholarships or services for BCCC, as the donor designates.
 To date, the BCCC Foundation holds assets of more than $2,000,000.
 The following description is a synopsis of the current endowments available at BCCC.

 ALICE AGNEW ENDOWMENT

 Alice L. Collis Agnew's children Tom, Jo, Beth, Chris, Virgil, and Mary established this endowment in 2006.
 Mrs. Agnew and her family were so impressed with the quality of care she had received in the Beaufort County Nursing Home that they decided to use the endowment's earnings to provide a scholarship with preference given to a nursing assistant who wants to further their career in a medical field.

 BOBBY ANDREWS ENDOWMENT

 Established in 2000 in honor of Bobby Andrews and his long career in coaching women's and girls' softball, the scholarships are made available to women who have played in the Washington Girls' Softball League, and are planning to attend BCCC.

 ARCHBELL / WILKINSON ENDOWMENT